Research, Monitoring and Evaluation

 Opportunities and Obligations

 Developing research to build data sets for historical context and reported sites can aid in understanding and identifying an area's cultural resources and is a crucial step in detection and preservation.
-Data collection is not only a part of the discovery effort but can also define areas that preclude existence of cultural sites.
+Data collection is part of the discovery effort and can also define areas that are not cultural sites.
 Knowledge of both site presence and absence is important in developing contextual information for defining culturally sensitive areas.
 Data collection is instrumental in recording discovered sites, their attributes, history, location, and condition.
 Criteria outlined in the National Register of Historic Places can be used to help determine significance, and may also be augmented by other additional designations at the state level that can aid in long-term preservation of sites.

 Monitoring is the most effective method for studying changes to a submerged site over the course of its lifetime.
 Impacts, both natural and man-made, constitute what is referred to as a site's "formation processes."
 Systematic monitoring can potentially identify the factors that influence a site's degradation so that preventative measures can be implemented.